 "No. Sideways more like."
 Jack looked thoughtful, "None of us really know the rules here.
 In fact there doesn't seem to be any rules.
 There's no electricity, but petrol tanks refill themselves.
 The plumbing seems to work, but when you flush a toilet the water just vanishes."

 I squinted at the gaps in the boards over the windows and saw the dull red glow of sunset still lingering.
 "When does the sun set?"
 I asked.

 "It doesn't."
 Jack said, "We're frozen in twilight, the dull crimson glow of the setting sun three hundred and sixty degrees around the horizon."

 "Maybe this is hell."
 I said.

-"I don't believe that."
-Jack said, "It can be a land of high adventure."
+"I don't believe that.
+There are some splendid people here."
+Jack said, "Plus, it can be a land of high adventure."